gbv/k10plus-subjects/README.md

 # K10plus Subjects

-This directory contains scripts to analyze subject indexing in K10plus catalog.
+This directory contains scripts analyze, convert and publish subject indexing data from K10plus catalog.

+## Summary

+The data is reduced and cleaned up in three steps:

+1. Full K10plus dumps (PICA+): not published
+2. Reduction to subject-related fields (TSV): <https://doi.org/10.5281/zenodo.6817455>
+3. Normalized subject indexing data (TSV and RDF): <https://doi.org/10.5281/zenodo.7016625>

 ## Requirements

-Dumps of subject indexing in K10plus catalog are published yearly to quarterly at <https://doi.org/10.5281/zenodo.6817455>.
+Dumps of subject indexing in K10plus catalog are published yearly to quarterly at .
 Each dump is around 15 Gigabytes and split into multiple files.
 Copies of the full dump may be found at <https://analytics.gbv.de/dumps/kxp/>.

 Script `zenodo-get` in this repository can be used for automatic download from Zenodo.